ashishna/weatherapp/README.md

 Additional Notes
 ----------------
-1) The application can be directly imported into eclipse IDE.<br>
+1) The application can be imported into eclipse IDE by generating artifacts with command.<br />
+	mvn eclipse:eclipse -DdownloadSources=false <br/>
 2) I have used JSR-303 based bean validation framework for basic validations.
 The annotated bean name is InputForm.java.<br />
 3) Since spring-mvc-test is not production ready, I have used milestone 2 (M2) release of the jar and added the repository configuration for it.
 The repository details are taken from the net.<br />
 4) For loading webcontext in the unit tests, I have used a class named "GenericWebContextLoader" directly from spring source code (as I have used it successfully in earlier projects as well and take the same class from those projects).<br />
 5) I have consumed JSON service for sake of simplicity and Jackson Mapper inbuilt support in Spring framework.
 XML parsing is a bit heavy for this particular operation and since we dont need to validate the response and in my opinion, JAXB would have been an overkill for this application.
 I have used Jackson API for mapping the partial response (the one which we are interested in) from the web-service.<br />
 6) I have not built exception handling framework related to network errors and not written tests for the same. </br />
 7) I have used Mockito for mocking some MVC related stuff.
-8) I have used the following tools and technologies for this application:
+8) I have used the following tools and technologies for this application:<br />
-	OS: Linux Mint 14, Cinamon Edition
+	OS: Linux Mint 14, Cinamon Edition<br />
-	Maven version : 3.0.4
+	Maven version : 3.0.4<br />
-	Tested On: Tomcat 7.0.2
+	Tested On: Tomcat 7.0.2<br />
-	Browser Used: Google Chrome 24.0
+	Browser Used: Google Chrome 24.0<br />
-	JDK: Version 1.7, update:10
+	JDK: Version 1.7, update:10<br />
-	Spring framework: Current Version (3.2.2)
+	Spring framework: Current Version (3.2.2)<br />